 Boards & Commissions

-The City of Dowagiac government is assisted by many dedicated people by serving on Boards and Commissions.
+The City of Dowagiac government is assisted by many dedicated people serving on Boards and Commissions.
 Each Board or Commission has specialized responsibilities to monitor City operations, advise the City Council, or develop policy depending upon their legal authority.

 The purpose of this section is to acquaint citizens with the functions and responsibilities of the Boards and Commissions.
 The links at the bottom include the membership, term of office and current meeting times of each Board or Commission, while also providing general information.